steinar386/TamperCheck/README.md

 NOTE
 The Digital Signature is verified as long as it is trusted by the robot, including self signed certificates.
-This script is designed as portable as possible, not relying on external applications, databases or functionality.
+This script is designed as portable and light-weight as possible, relying as little on external applications, databases or functionality as possible.